Finding Balance Between People, Food and Forests

 Our organization works as a horizontal hierarchy, with individual country programs having as much autonomy as possible regarding program planning, partners, administration, spending and staff.
 Our goal is for each country staff, participants and/or partners to eventually spin-off and form an organization that can continue the work we started together.
 We believe that this is the best way to ensure program continuity and empowers them with a powerful tool to solve their own problems.

-- Guatemalans have formed four national organizations, one NGO, (National Maya Nut Association), three Associations, CODEMUR (Commitee for Rural Women's Development), AMUL (Asociacion Muralla de Leon), ADEMIX (Asociacion de Mujeres de Ixlu)
+- Guatemalans have formed four national organizations, one NGO, (National Maya Nut Association), three Associations, CODEMUR (Commitee for Rural Women's Development), AMUL (Asociacion Muralla de Leon), ADEMIX (Asociacion de Mujeres de Ixlu).
+These groups produce and sell Maya Nut locally and internationally.
+They make all their own decisions about their work.

-- Hondurans have formed an independent producer group in the Rio Platano Biosphere Reserve and two of our staff have branched out to create a Maya Nut distributorship and are now working as independent Maya Nut consultants in Honduras!
+- Honduran producers have formed an independent producer group in the Rio Platano Biosphere Reserve and two of our former staff have formed a business, Nuez Maya, Honduras.
+They distribute Maya Nut produced by rural producers, who often have trouble accessing market opportunities and also provide consulting services for institutions seeking to incorporate Maya Nut into their programming.

 WHAT IS MAYA NUT?